We're so glad you're here! Have a question or a comment, or just want someone to chat (or vent) with? We would love to hear your story.

 How soon do you ship after an order is placed?

-Typically within 2 business days, often (especially during the holiday season) the following day.
-If for any reason there is a delay beyond that, you will get an email with the option to cancel your order.
+Typically within 1-2 business days, often (especially during the holiday season) the following day.
+If for any reason there is a delay beyond that, you will get an email with an update on your order.
+During holidays, products may take 3-4 business days to ship.

 Do you ship internationally?